Cal Coast News

-The news group's readership grew substantially in 2010 after a series of stories on hard money lending led to multiple indictments, including the arrests of developer Kelly Gearhart and lender Karen Guth.
+The news group's readership grew substantially in 2010 after a series of stories on hard-money lending led to multiple indictments, including the arrests of developer Kelly Gearhart and lender Karen Guth.
 In recent years, Cal Coast News reported on county corruption regarding a county supervisor, cannabis business owners and developers.

 History

-Cal Coast News was founded in 2008 by Karen Velie, and Daniel Blackburn.
-Serving as the first editor in chief was three time Pulitzer Prize winning journalist George Ramos, who was also serving as the head of the journalism department at California Polytechnic State University.
+In late Karen Velie, and Daniel Blackburn launched their own online outlet called Uncovered SLO.
+The name was soon changed to Cal Coast News.
+Three time Pulitzer Prize winning journalist George Ramos was once an editor who was also serving as the head of the journalism department at California Polytechnic State University.
 From its inception, CCN emphasized independent investigative journalism and tackled controversies in local government and industry.